-(c) The certificate, together with a certified copy of the resolution from each society authorizing the consolidation, shall be recorded in the office of the register of deeds of the county in which the newly consolidated society is located.
-When so recorded, the consolidated society shall be an incorporated religious society under and by virtue of the laws of this state and shall have all the powers and be subject to all the obligations of religious societies as prescribed by this chapter.
+(c) Said certificate, together with a certified copy of the resolution from each society authorizing the consolidation, shall be recorded in the office of the register of deeds of the county in which the newly consolidated society is located; and when so recorded, said consolidated society shall be an incorporated religious society under and by virtue of the laws of the state of Wisconsin and shall have all the powers and be subject to all the obligations of religious societies as prescribed by chapter 187, and all acts amendatory thereof or supplementary thereto.

-- (5) Said joint commissioners shall, as soon as practicable after such consolidation, call a meeting of all the members of the consolidated society at which meeting said consolidated society shall adopt whatever bylaws may be necessary and elect all necessary officers and transact any other business necessary or proper for the new corporation.
-Until such officers have been elected, said joint commissioners shall be the governing board of said consolidated society, and shall have the power to do anything necessary or proper to fully effect the consolidation or anything immediately necessary for the good of said society. - (6) When the incorporation of a consolidated society is completed as provided in this section, the consolidated society is vested with all the temporalities and property, real or personal, of the constituent societies.
-Any gifts, grants, devises, or bequests accruing to either of the former societies after the completion of the incorporation of the consolidated society, or to the consolidated society, by whatever name designated, are valid and shall pass to and vest in the consolidated society.
-No gift, grant, devise, or bequest given to either one of the former societies shall fail, but instead the consolidated society shall take the gift, grant, devise, or bequest as either of the former societies would have.
+(5) Said joint commissioners shall, as soon as practicable after such consolidation, call a meeting of all the members of the consolidated society at which meeting said consolidated society shall adopt whatever by-laws may be necessary and elect all necessary officers and transact any other business necessary or proper for the new corporation.
+Until such officers have been elected, said joint commissioners shall be the governing board of said consolidated society, and shall have the power to do anything necessary or proper to fully effect the consolidation or anything immediately necessary for the good of said society.

+(6) Said consolidated society, when the incorporation thereof shall be completed as herein provided, shall be vested with all the temporalities and property, real or personal, of said constituent societies, and any gifts, grants, devises or bequests thereafter accruing to either of said former societies, or to the consolidated society, by whatever name designated, shall be valid and the same shall pass to and vest in the said consolidated society, it being the declared intent of this act that no gift, grant, devise or bequest shall fail by reason of the fact that the same may have been given to either one of the former societies, but that the consolidated society shall take any such as would otherwise have passed to either of the former societies.